 In sum, the evidence suggests an interdependence of consciousness and the environment, but the mechanisms for this remain obscure.
 Substantial work remains before we can usefully describe how consciousness relates to the experimental RNG results beyond the empirical correlations.
-Our findings do not fit into our current scientific descriptions of the world, but facts at the edges of our understanding can be expected to direct us toward fundamental questions.
-As Richard Feynman remarked, "The thing that doesn't fit is the thing that is most interesting."31
+Our findings do not fit readily into current scientific descriptions of the world, but facts at the edges of our understanding can be expected to direct us toward fundamental questions.
+As Richard Feynman remarked, "The thing that doesn't fit is the thing that is most interesting."

 It is important to consider different theoretical scenarios.
-Quantum entanglement, retrocausation, active information fields, and other ideas have been discussed in this context, but these notions drawn from physics have only tenuous connections to the GCP experiment, and it is currently hard to see an entry point to any physical model.
-Here our research provides much needed input by establishing parameters that can help discriminate models.
-For example, quantitative modeling can determine whether a linear composition of sources incorporating the known parameters can produce the field-like data structure that appears to be consistent with our findings, or whether a more complex model is needed.
+Quantum entanglement, retrocausation, active information fields, and other ideas have been discussed in this context, but these notions drawn from physics have only tenuous connections to the GCP experiment.
+It is currently hard to see any obviously good fit, but the research and especially the extended analysis provides much needed input by establishing parameters that can help discriminate models.

 More broadly, the GCP results are of relevance for the study of mind and brain because they bear directly on fundamental questions of consciousness.
-The starting point for much research in conventional brain science is: What are the neural correlates which give rise to consciousness?
-This question assumes that consciousness reduces to brain activity.
+Research in conventional brain science tends to focus on the neural correlates that give rise to consciousness, and tacitly or explicitly assume that consciousness reduces to brain activity.
 The GCP results urge us to ask a harder question: Are there direct correlates of consciousness to be found outside the brain?
 The question is challenging because it posits or points to phenomena that are anomalous and hence mysterious from a conventional standpoint.
 The search for understanding of mind and brain obviously must change dramatically if consciousness correlates are found in the broader world.

 Finally, the GCP results inspire deeper questions about our relation to the world and each other.
 Might we find that the best model, after all, resembles a coherent, extended consciousness akin to Teilhard de Chardin's aesthetic vision of a noosphere?
-While this is a possibility that is currently beyond the supply lines of our scientific position, the experimental results are consistent with the idea that subtle linkages exist between widely separated people, and that consciousness is implicated.
+Although this is a possibility that is currently beyond the supply lines of our scientific position, the experimental results are consistent with the idea that subtle linkages exist between widely separated people.

 What should we take away from this scientific evidence of interconnection?
 If we are persuaded that the subtle structuring of random data does indicate an effect of human attention and emotion in the physical world, it broadens our view of what consciousness means.
 One implication is that our attention matters in a way we may not have imagined possible, and that cooperative intent can have subtle but real consequences.
 This is cause for reflection about our responsibilities in an increasingly connected world.
-Our future holds challenges of planetary scope that will demand both scientific clarity and cooperative intent.
+Our future holds challenges of planetary scope that will demand both scientific clarity and mutual cooperation.
 On this we should be of one mind.